adamwbull/MentoringAPI/README.md

 *PLEASE NOTE*: Database stores times in UTC.

+*PLEASE NOTE*: Endpoints with "admin" in the URL or description will require a token or token/id pair from the Admin table.

 ## Admin Table
 A table containing admin users that can access the dashboard.